KyryloKuzyk/PrimeTween/README.md

 ```
 </details>

 PrimeTween offers a much more elegant way of doing the same that comes with much better performance.
-Destroying the target while the animation is playing is perfectly fine.
+Destroying the window while the animation is playing is perfectly fine.
 ```csharp
 public class PrimeTweenWindow : MonoBehaviour {
     public void SetWindowOpened(bool isOpened) {